Leipzig, Saskatchewan

-Leipzig is a hamlet in Reford Rural Municipality No. 379, Saskatchewan, Canada.
+Leipzig is a hamlet in the Rural Municipality of Reford No. 379, Saskatchewan, Canada.
 It previously held the status of a village until February 1, 1984.
-The hamlet is located 27 km south of the town of Wilkie on highway 657.
+The hamlet is located 27 km south of the town of Wilkie on Highway 657.
 It is named after the German city of Leipzig.
 The streets are also named after other German cities.

 The village site houses the Leipzig Convent building; originally built as a convent and boarding schooling; the building now houses Prairie Sky Recovery Centre.

 History

 Initially, Leipzig was incorporated as a village.
-It was restructured as a hamlet under the jurisdiction of the Rural municipality of Reford on February 1, 1984.
+It was restructured as a hamlet under the jurisdiction of the RM of Reford on February 1, 1984.